iamazeem/CppPrimeNumberPrograms/README.md

 # Prime Number Programs by AZEEM

-Collection of C++ programs for Prime Numbers

 What is a prime number?
 http://en.wikipedia.org/wiki/Prime_number

 The following facts are good to know before writing prime numbers' programs:
-1. There is only one EVEN prime number i.e. 2.
+  :one:	There is only one EVEN prime number i.e. 2.

-2. For a prime test, you don't have to test all the numbers.
+  :two:	For a prime test, you don't have to test all the numbers.
 You can test a number up to its square root only (See above Wikipedia link).

-3. The C++ <cmath> header provides a sqrt() standard library function.
-	Use <math.h> header file for sqrt() when writing in C language.
+  :three: 	The C++ `<cmath>` header provides a `sqrt()` standard library function.
+Use `<math.h>` header file for `sqrt()` when writing in C language.

 This collection contains various C++ codes for the following:
 -	Prime Number Test